-The analog and digital sections of the system design should be carefully and cleanly partitioned.
-Each section should have its own ground plane with no overlap between them.
-GND should be connected to the analog ground plane, as well as all other analog grounds.
+The analog and digital sections of the system design must be carefully and cleanly partitionedl; each section must have its own ground plane with no overlap between them.
+GND must be connected to the analog ground plane, as well as all other analog grounds.
 Do not join the analog and digital ground planes on the board, but instead connect the two with a moderate signal trace.
 For multiple converters, connect the two ground planes at one location as central to all of the converters as possible.
-In some cases, experimentation may be required to find the best point to connect the two planes together.
-The printed circuit board can be designed to provide different analog/digital ground connections via short jumpers.
-The initial prototype can be used to establish which connection works best.
+In some cases, experimentation is required to find the best point to connect the two planes together.
+The printed circuit board can be designed to provide different analog/digital ground connections via short jumpers; the initial prototype can be used to establish which connection works best.